 The study’s main objectives are to determine:

-1. the optimum interval between donations, for men and women, that maximizes blood supply without unacceptably increasing iron deficiency/anaemia and its potential
+1. the optimum interval between donations, for men and women, that maximizes blood supply without unacceptably increasing iron deficiency/anaemia and its potential complications;

 2. whether blood donation intervals can be tailored to donors on the basis of demographic, haematological, genetic and lifestyle factors.